Garou: Mark of the Wolves: Cast and moves

-Sketches of the redesigned Terry (left) and the protagonist Rock; Being the protagonist he was the first character to serve as the basis for the entire cast.
+Sketches of the redesigned Terry (left) and the protagonist Rock; Being the protagonist, he was the first character to serve as the basis for the entire cast.

 Rock's character and entire personality served as the main basis for the game.
 This led to the creation of supporting characters like B. Jenet or Terry Bogard's redesign.
 Since Rock was the protagonist, the cast gave full attention to him.
-Nobyuki Kuroki tried giving him his own style of cool which he hoped would attract gamers.
+Nobyuki Kuroki tried giving him his own style of cool, which he hoped would attract gamers.
 The character of Rock Howard was created by Nobuyuki Kuroki in 1998.
 Both he and Yasuyuki Oda wondered what type of hero would succeed Terry Bogard in Fatal Furys latest game, Garou: Mark of the Wolves.
-While they were not confident with Rock, they still decided to make him as the new protagonist.
-According to Oda, Rock was originally a weak character in his own debut.
-SNK wanted Rock to retain many of his original traits from Mark of the Wolves, such as the way he adjusts his gloves.
+While they were not confident in Rock, they still decided to make him the new protagonist.
 Rock was designed to contrast previous 'masculine' Fatal Fury characters by giving him a more bishonen appearance, something Nobuyuki Kuroki felt the sequel needed to balance the cast, which was an issue he felt Real Bout suffered.
-Similarly, Hotaru was given a moe inspired look to balance the playable characters.
-Hotaru did not have much personality, which was hard to convey until the decision to make emphasis on how she seeks her older brother.
+Similarly, Hotaru was given a moe-inspired look to balance the playable characters.
+Hotaru did not have much personality, which was hard to convey until the decision was made to emphasize how she seeks her older brother.
 Meanwhile, B. Jenet was designed after her sex appeal, with the personality of an older sister who would often frequent bars.